ETF CRASH incoming says Michael Burry of The Big Short, are we double phucked?

 Burry stated that “the secret of the passive index is the distribution of daily dollar value traded among the securities within the indexes they mimic.”
 He based his statement on the fact that a vast majority of stocks have low volumes traded with lower values and yet passive investing makes it such that these stocks are indexed to trillions of dollars.

 Burry foresaw less liquidity in the market in the long run.
+This can lead to an ETF crash of major proportions.

 A simple explanation for this is through the introduction of a market maker to the analogy mentioned above.
 Here, we have the primary and secondary market – driven by the simple laws of demand and supply.